rajaaa92/autotolk/README.md

     $ rails g autotolk:install

-And follow the instructions on the screen.
+And follow the instructions on the screen (you will have to add your bing tokens to make it work).

 ## Usage